DariaClem/Reverse-Polish-notation/README.md

 ### Computer system architecture :computer:
 # Reverse Polish notation
 **Assignment**:
-1. A hex string is given as input and is requested to be displayed in the standard output the assembly instruction to be executed.
+1. A hex string is given as input.
+It is required to display the corresponding assembly instruction to be executed in the standard output.
 _Example:_

 > _Input_